 The Division of Head and Neck Surgical Oncology offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
 The fellowship directors—Dr. Trevor Hackman and Dr. Jeffrey Blumberg—are pleased to offer this unique opportunity, which provides the highest quality training in the medical and surgical management of all areas of Head and Neck Oncology, including:

-- traditional ablative aerodigestive tumor surgery
+- Traditional ablative aerodigestive tumor surgery

-- tran-soral laser microsurgery (TLM)
+- Transoral laser microsurgery (TLM)

-- transoral robotic surgery (TORS)
+- Transoral robotic surgery (TORS)

-- endocrine surgery
+- Endocrine surgery

-- open and endoscopic skull base surgery
+- Skull base surgery

-- full complement of reconstructive surgery, including facial reconstruction, local flaps, regional and free tissue transfer
+- Full complement of reconstructive surgery, including facial reconstruction, local flaps, regional and free tissue transfer

-The Division of Otology/Neurotology is currently seeking candidates for a two-year clinical fellowship position in Otology/Neurotology/Skull Base Surgery.
+The Division of Otology/Neurotology and Skull Base Surgery offers a two-year clinical fellowship position in Otology/Neurotology and Lateral Skull Base Surgery.
 The University is home to the local Skull Base Program and the Children’s Cochlear Implant Center (CCIC).
 Call responsibilities are flexible and include general ENT call as well as care for otologic patients.